neilenns/mobiflight-docs/content/devices/mosfet/_index.md

 ## Popular options

 [Breakout boards](https://www.amazon.com/HiLetgo-IRF520-MOSFET-Arduino-Raspberry/dp/B01I1J14MO) with the MOSFET installed and screw terminals for 12V power are a good starting option.
 These typically use the IFR520 MOSFET.

+> [!TIP]
+> Be careful of the operating voltage and current for the MOSFET.
+There is a wide range of options, not all of which are suitable for use with MobiFlight supported boards.
+The IFR520 breakout board, for example, should not be used with the 3.3V data signals of the [Raspberry Pi Pico 1](/boards/raspberry-pi-pico/).